Soares/simplifience.com/post/bias/hindsight.md

 Actually, people spend a larger portion of their income in prosperous times.

 Which makes sense, now that you know it.
 This is a consumerist culture.
 When times are good, we buy houses and put down money on cars and indulge in excess.
 We try to keep up with the Joneses.
-We don't have the forethought to worry about savings, except when times are tough.
+We're a paycheck-to-paycheck nation.
+When the money's rolling in, there's no need to worry about the future.
+We only worry about saving when the times get tough.

 It should be obvious, now that you know.